Laptop Program Background

 All undergraduate students entering First Year at OCAD University are required to bring a recommended laptop computer with them to university.
 For a full list of Laptop Programs, view Laptop Program: About the Laptop Program.

 This is a laptop you already own, or a recommended model you will purchase at education discount.
-In 2014-15, over 3700 students on campus have transitioned from desktops to laptops.
-Of the students who are not required to have a laptop, approximately 70% of our students already one.
-We’re going to make that computer more useful by adding powerful software for art and design.
+In 2016-17, over 4000 students on campus have transitioned from desktops to laptops.

 In some courses and programs, this laptop will be used on a daily basis in the classroom in the production of art or design as a digital tool.
 Reliance on software for 2D, 3D image manipulation and creation, rapid prototyping, video editing and animation is evident across the curriculum.
 The laptop will assist with digital literacy where you will learn valuable skills contributing towards mastery in tools used in coursework, and after University as you start a career.